nerdyman/macos-pet-peeves/README.md

 - ☑️ Emoji Picker is sloooow and pastes the emoji where your cursor is - I want to copy it to my clipboard
     - [Resolved by Raycast Emoji Search Extension](https://www.raycast.com/FezVrasta/emoji)
 - Dismissed notifications still show in the slide out menu
+    - ✅ Can be disabled per-application in System Preferences -> Notifications and Focus -> App -> Uncheck "Show in Notifications Centre"
+- Allowing applications access to specific files, folders and events requires an application reload (e.g. launch a game, get prompt to allow access accessiblity API, must restart the game... super annoying)

 ## DX